 |Storage of binder||Store above 0 °C under cover|

 |Suitability for underfloor heating||Surface temperature must not exceed 32 °C|

 |Colour||System dries to a black finish|

-Immediately before the mastic layer is placed, apply an undiluted coat of flintkote 3 brushed on at the rate of 0,75 litre/m2.
-The mastic MUST be laid into the still wet bond coat.
+Immediately before the mastic layer is placed, apply an undiluted coat of flintkote 3 brushed on at the rate of 0.75 ℓ/m2.
+The mastic must be laid into the still wet bond coat.

 Mixing is normally done by hand using shovels.
 Ideally there should be at least two operators per mix.
 Mechanical pan mixers with revolving drums and rotating paddles may also be used.
 Conventional drum concrete mixers are not suitable.